mehrshad4everrr/gensyn/README.md

 Now, copy the command you received after renting the GPU instance and paste it into the terminal where you generated the public key.
 In my case, the command looks like this: ssh -p 69 root@69.69.69.69
+First open a terminal (this could be either WSL / Codespace / Command Prompt) Use this below command to generate SSH-Key ssh-keygen
+It will ask 3 questions like this :
+Enter file in which to save the key (/home/codespace/.ssh/id_rsa):
+Enter passphrase (empty for no passphrase):
+Enter same passphrase again:
+You need to press Enter 3 times
+After that you will get a message like this on your terminal Your public key has been saved in /home/codespace/.ssh/id_rsa.pub /home/codespace/.ssh/id_rsa.pub is the path of this public key in my case, in your case it might be different Screenshot 2025-04-08 081948